antoinesion/toDO/docs/DOC_DEV.md

 #### Source and include files
 Each action is coded by an *include file* and a *source file*.
 For instance, `src/create.cpp` and `includes/create.hpp` are used by the `create` action.

 The main functionnalities called by these actions are however located in `src/task.cpp`.
-Here is the commented include file `includes/task.hpp` which reference all the functions.
+Here's the commented include file `includes/task.hpp` which reference all the functions.

 ```c++
 // ...